Yandex Cloud

 2. Under Databases, select the YTsaurus CHYT connection.

-3. Specify the connection settings:
+3. Configure the connection as follows:

 • Hostname.
 Specify the YTsaurus proxy server address.